mathildasoda/mathildasoda.github.io/about.md

 # Organizations

 [Flagship Pioneerings - Montai Health](montai.com): I am currently a Computational Modelling Scientist at Montai.
 I'm creating an ML model to predict some biological properties.
-On the side, my projects include fitting parameters using Bayesian inference
+On the side, my projects include using Bayesian methods to infer parameters from bio data

 [Group One Trading LP](group1.com): I was a trading analyst intern for 6 months.
 I learnt option tradings and conduct a market research on possible future legislation and how it might affect tradings, which was presented to the firm